NoLieNoSean/NoNotes/content/Notes/Analysis1_L15.md

 We have developed two ways to think about continuity - the epsilon-delta [[Analysis1_L11#Definition|definition]] and the [[Analysis1_L13#Halfway through to a new definition of continuity|theorem]] about inverse images under a continuous function of open sets being open sets.

-We observe a rather simple to see result that Rudin fails to mention:
+We observe a simple result that Rudin fails to mention:
 ### Continuous functions map convergent sequences to convergent sequences

 >[!Theorem]